About me

 Cost and payment:

-The cost of each 60-minute session with the last 10 minutes for notes is £70.00 payable via BACS or with cash during the appointment.
+The cost of each 60-minute session at £55.00 payable via BACS or with cash during the appointment.

 Please note: You must be taking a core practitioner training course in counselling.
 I cannot offer lower rates to those studying psychology, hypnotherapy, social work or coaching at this time and your course must be one year full-time or two years part-time where it is classroom based with at least 70% face to face tuition.